AI Ethics: Navigating the Challenges of Artificial Intelligence

 AI ethics tackles questions such as:

-• Who is responsible when AI systems make harmful decisions?
+- Who is responsible when AI models make harmful decisions against humanity?

-• How do we protect personal privacy when AI systems process vast amounts of data?
+- How do we protect personal data when AI models process huge amounts of data?

 As AI continues to grow in capability, these ethical questions will become more pressing, and addressing them will be key to ensuring the responsible development of AI technologies.